text-mask/text-mask/componentDocumentation.md

 ## `showMask`

-`showMask` is a boolean that tells the TextMask component to display the mask as a placeholder in place of the regular placeholder when the input element value is empty.
+`showMask` is a boolean that tells the Text Mask component to display the mask as a placeholder in place of the regular placeholder when the input element value is empty.

 ---